SpeckledPingu/Wonky/README.md

    - Human reviewable checks on the workflow's process
    - Providing branching points for researchers to start from for new research without rerunning an entire workflow
 - Tasks that agents perform should represent the translation of knowledge and information from one source to another, not a cognitive process or "thinking" done by an LLM since these cannot be verified as being related at all to the final output.
+- Citations cannot be arbitrary
+  - Citations that are arbitrary sections can be helpful for tracing the source of information, but releasing the control of citations means being locked into chunking strategies within an index, the whim of an llm, and a single universal structure for all information (this is just patently false).

 ### To do this we must think of workflows and documents as structured documents, not prose
 Key to this concept is that a workflow does not necessarily terminate in the final document.